cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 ```
 ![](../../../static/img/tutorial/rest-api/gen-token.svg)

-Copy that token and paste it in your `.env` file with the key name: `“TOKEN_SECRET”`.
+Copy that token and paste it in your `.env` file with the key name: `"TOKEN_SECRET"`.

-Let’s delve back into our code:
+Let's delve back into our code:

 ```javascript
 if (!bearerToken) {